The following transcript is an attenuated Q&A from my recent nine-page interview with Thom Chambers in the premier issue of Micropublisher magazine.

 Thom Chambers: I know a lot of people will be fascinated by the dollars and cents aspect of transitioning into writing full-time.
-You left your day job on March 1, 2011 and in September 2011 published your first book, Minimalism: Essential Essays, followed by two other books.
+You left your day job on March 1, 2011 and in September 2011 published your first book, The Minimalists: Essential Essays, followed by two other books.
 In the intervening months, did you have an income source or were you relying on savings?

 OK, I’m joking, obviously.

 Actually, when I left my corporate job, I left with very little savings (relative to my income level).
 I had enough money to live for a few months.
 The key to making it work was reducing my expenses to bare necessities.
 My minimalist lifestyle allowed me to pursue my passion for writing.
-My only bills when I left corporate America were my rent (which isn’t much in Dayton, Ohio), my gas and electric, and insurance.
+My only bills when I left corporate America were my rent (which isn’t much in Dayton, Ohio), my utilities, and insurance.
 Other than that, I bought food and hygiene products, but I refrained from any physical purchases last year.

 No matter how much money you make, the equation doesn’t work if your expenses are greater than your revenues.
 This might sound like a banal platitude, but it’s the cold truth.
 People often think I have a ton of money, because I used to have a six-figure career.
 But those people didn’t see the other side of the equation.
 When I was making $130,000 per year and spending $150,000, the math didn’t work, and so I went into debt.
 By age 27 (I’m 30 now) I was worse off than I was at age 18.
 I had myriad debt I had to pay off, which took me two years of incredibly disciplined spending practices and Mozart-esque money management.